jeffreyruffolo/AntiBERTy/README.md

 embeddings, attentions = antiberty.embed(sequences, return_attention=True)
 ```

+The `embed` function can also be used with masked sequences.
+Masked residues should be indicated with underscores.

 ### Classification
 To use AntiBERTy to predict the species and chain type of sequences, use the `classify` function.
 The output is two lists of classifications for each sequences.